 Sid Huttner's Lucile Project*, display of pyroengraved antique book covers in split suede plus an introduction and links to Sid Huttner's quest to locate individual examples of the many published versions of the book Lucile as a way of encapsulating 19th C. bookbinding techniques.

-Norman W. Kingsley, the biography—including a portrait photograph—of this remarkable dentist, artist, sculptor, writer, lecturer, and inventor; exhibit includes 12 pyrography panels done after Rembrandt's paintings, as well as a sculpture bust of the head of Christ.
+Norman W. Kingsley, the biography—including a portrait photograph—of this remarkable dentist, orthodontist, artist, sculptor, writer, lecturer, and inventor; exhibit includes 12 pyrography panels done after Rembrandt's paintings, as well as a sculpture bust of the head of Christ.

 Along with J. Wm.
 Fosdick, who is featured in his own large 19th Century subsection below, are six artists cited along with their works in the 1893–1899 catalogues of the Architectural League of New York.
 Following is the impressive list of those seven artists, whose pyrographic works were accepted for display in likely the most prestigious professional exhibitions of that time in the United States: